 Meal Planning Essentials to Add to Your Kitchen

 Lunch boxes are a great way to store the food that you want to eat the next day or later on in the week.
 You can find sets for a really good price in most supermarkets and homeware stores.
 If you can, try and get the leak-proof ones.
-Most of these will have a seal which will stop liquids from spilling out, so whether you’re having a fresh, chicken salad or last night left over chili-con-carne, you can be sure the inside of you bag will stay dry.
+Most of these will have a seal which will stop liquids from spilling out, so whether you’re having a chicken wrap or last night’s burrito bowls, you can be sure the inside of you bag will stay dry.

 Freezer bags are a must have when doing meal planning.
-These are an easy and convenient way to keep left over food and store it in the freezer.
+I am a big fan of using freezer bags as an easy and convenient way to keep leftover food and store it in the freezer.
 Using freezer bags rather than boxes takes up less room which means more meal planning and freezing for you.

-If you want to make sure you’re getting the right portion sizes, making sure you get the correct ratio of milk to quick oats or just don’t want the hassle of using scales, measuring cups will be your new best friend.
+If you want to make sure you’re getting the right portion sizes, The best way to make sure you are getting the correct ratio of milk to quick oats or just don’t want the hassle of using scales, measuring cups will be your new best friend.

 Mason jars are great for cereal.
 If you find yourself in a rush in the morning before work and sometimes skipping breakfast, look no further.
 Mason jars are a great way to store homemade granola and overnight oats.
 Simply prep the night before or a few days in advance and all you have to do is grab and go.

-Purchasing a good slow cooker is a great investment.
+Purchasing a good slow cooker or Instant Pot is a great investment.
 You can pop all your ingredients for a few days’ worth of meals in one go in the morning before you head to work and then you’re done.
+With an Instant Pot, you can be done with dinner in no time.
 Using a slow cooker like this means you don’t have to worry about cooking your dinner after a long, hard day of work.
 With the extra food cooked you can either save it by popping it in the fridge for the next few days or using your freezer bags to save for a few weeks’ time.

 Investing in good quality thermos is another useful investment.
-If you enjoy and want to make homemade soup to take to work but don’t want the hassle of having to use a microwave or don’t have one in your staff room, these will be your life saver.
-Simply heat up your soup in a bowl the morning before you leave, then place the hot soup into your thermos and you’re good to go for up to 12 hours.
+If you enjoy and want to make homemade soup or leftover rice to take to work but don’t want the hassle of having to use a microwave or don’t have one in your staff room, these will be your life saver.
+Simply heat up your food in a bowl the morning before you leave, then place the hot soup into your thermos and you’re good to go for up to 12 hours.

 Though a little more on the pricey side, buying a Nutribullet (or any other smoothie maker) is a really good idea.
-You don’t just have to use this to make smoothies, they are really useful for making homemade soup, hummus and many more.
+You don’t just have to use this to make smoothies, they are really useful for making homemade soup, hummus and other healthy food.
 So for a one-time purchase piece of equipment, it’ll definitely show you it’s worth.